bonnamaindev/bonnamaindev/README.md

 ## 🎯 Current Goals

-My current professional goal is to grow as a **Java Full Stack Developer**, building production-oriented applications with **Java, Spring Boot, PostgreSQL and modern web technologies**.
+My current goal is to grow as a **Python Back-End Developer**, building increasingly complete applications involving **APIs, SQL databases, business logic, testing and Web technologies**.

-At the same time, I continue developing projects with **Python** and expanding my knowledge of **Artificial Intelligence**, particularly its practical application in software engineering.
+At the same time, I'm continuing my studies in **Generative AI and Computer Vision**, especially where these technologies can be applied to real software projects.

-In the long term, I'm also interested in understanding the convergence between **software, AI, robotics and nanotechnology**, and how these technologies may contribute to future intelligent systems.
+This GitHub is where I document that evolution through projects I can build, understand and defend technically.

 ---